sparkflows/sparkflows-docs/docs/jupyter-guide/analytics-app-end-to-end/example-analytical-app-2.rst

      :alt: jupyter
      :width: 60%

-* This App has the following two stages:
+* This Analytical App has the following two stages:

   * **Introduction:** This stage describes the App, its business need, and the benefits that can be achieved by using it.
   * **Select Operation:** Users can select the operation they would like to perform.
 The selected option will be passed to the notebook as a parameter, and based on the desired logic, the corresponding action will be performed.